Port of Tilbury

-The Port of Tilbury is a port on the River Thames at Tilbury in Essex, England.
-It is the principal port for London, as well as being the main United Kingdom port for handling the importation of paper.
+The Port of Tilbury is a port located on the River Thames at Tilbury in Essex, England.
+It serves as the principal port for London, as well as being the main United Kingdom port for handling the importation of paper.
 There are extensive facilities for containers, grain, and other bulk cargoes.
 There are also facilities for the importation of cars.
 It forms part of the wider Port of London.

 Geography

 The Port of Tilbury lies on the north shore of the River Thames, 25 mi downstream of London Bridge, at a point where the river makes a loop southwards, and where its width narrows to 800 yd.
 The loop is part of the Thames lower reaches: within the meander was a huge area of marshland.
 Gravesend on the opposite shore had long been a port of entry for shipping, all of which had used the river itself for loading and unloading of cargo and passengers.
 There was also a naval dockyard at Northfleet at the mouth of the Ebbsfleet River.
-The new deepwater docks were an extension of all that maritime activity.
+The new deep-water docks were an extension of all that maritime activity.
 The original docks consisted of a tidal basin on Gravesend Reach opposite Northfleet, connected by a lock to a main dock with three side branches named East, Central and West Branch docks.
 Between the tidal basin and Main Dock were two dry docks.

 History

 Construction

 The original docks of London, all built close to the City, were opened in stages by what was to become the East and West India Docks Company (E&WIDC) at the beginning of the 19th century.
-With the coming of the railways and increasing ship size, proximity to the centre of London became less important than access to deep water, unrestricted sites and reduction in time spent travelling up the winding Thames.
+With the coming of the railways and increasing ship size, proximity to the centre of London became less important than access to deep water, unrestricted sites and reduction in time spent traveling up the winding Thames.
 The company had long been in competition with its rival, the London and St Katherine Dock Company (L&StKDC).
 The opening of the Royal Albert Dock by the L&StKDC, with its deepwater quayage, in 1880 had given access to the Thames at Gallions Reach, 11 mi by river below London Bridge and downstream of the then principal London docks.
 The E&WIDC were forced to retaliate.

 In July 1882, an Act of Parliament allowed the latter to construct the docks at Tilbury.
 The construction encountered difficulties when the contractors, Kirk & Randell unexpectedly encountered blue clay and claimed extra costs.
-The Company had them ejected from the site in 1884, triggering expensive legal action.
+The company had them ejected from the site in 1884, triggering expensive legal action.
 For a while the East & West India Company continued construction with their own workers until the firm of Lucas and Aird was engaged to complete the work.
 The first vessel entered the docks on 17 April 1886.
 This was the Glenfruin carrying the official party for the opening ceremony.
 The opening of the dock took place at the beginning of the steamship era, and its location soon proved to be advantageous.